opencord/voltha-docs/lf/README.md

 # See the License for the specific language governing permissions and
 # limitations under the License.
 # -----------------------------------------------------------------------
-# SPDX-FileCopyrightText: 2024 Open Networking Foundation Contributors
+# SPDX-FileCopyrightText: 2024 Linux Foundation Broadband Contributors
 # SPDX-License-Identifier: Apache-2.0
 # -----------------------------------------------------------------------
 # Intent: